Debbie Allen's 'Hot Chocolate Nutcracker' Heads Back to Redondo Beach Performing Arts Center for December 5-8 Holiday Show

 This is the tenth anniversary of the 'Hot Chocolate Nutcracker' written, directed and choreographed by Allen.
 In this adaptation, three laugh-out-loud wise-cracking rats take over the story, whisking us off on an adventure to Toyland, Candy Cane Land, the Rainforest, Bollywood, Egypt, the South Pole and on a magical train ride choreographed by Tony Award winner Savion Glover.
 Filled with lively characters, new music and spectacular dancing, Debbie Allen's 'Hot Chocolate Nutcracker' is a three-time Nutty Award winning production that is not to be missed and promises something for the whole family!

 "A decade of joy and celebration of family is the theme of our 10th Anniversary production," said Director/Choreographer and Grey's Anatomy Executive Producer Debbie Allen.
-"We're excited that we have created a new legacy, a new family tradition with
+"We're excited that we have created a new legacy, a new family tradition with our Nutcracker adaptation.”

 A special star-studded 'Hot Chocolate Nutcracker' gala performance will be held on Saturday, December 7 at 6pm featuring guest appearances by Jenifer Lewis (Blackish), Nigel Lythgoe (So You Think You Can Dance), Shemar Moore (S.W.A.T.), Savion Glover (Bring in 'da Noise, Bring in 'da Funk), Taylour Paige (Hit the Floor), Phylicia Rashad (This Is Us) followed by a V.I.P. party hosted by Jesse Williams (Grey's Anatomy).
 Gala tickets start at $350.
 To purchase tickets please call (310) 202-1711.